On business-architecture and enterprise-architecture – more detail

 - nowhere is the term ‘enterprise’ meaningfully defined (it’s not in ‘Definitions’, or anywhere else in the text)

-That last point, about the meaning of ‘enterprise’, is where the current mess about ‘business-architecture’ arose, and is still evolving – mostly for the worse.
+That last point, about the meaning of ‘enterprise’ as given in this online resource which states that, it is where the current mess about ‘business-architecture’ arose, and is still evolving – mostly for the worse.

 So let’s sort this out step-by-step.